Deon Burton: Charlton Athletic

 Burton joined Championship side Charlton Athletic on loan on 27 November 2008 with a view to a permanent move, Wednesday manager Brian Laws citing Burton's poor start to the 2008–09 season for the move as well as not being able to give the player assurances over his long-term future at Hillsborough.
 On 2 January 2009, Burton was named as a permanent Charlton player, joining the club on a free transfer.

 Gabala

 In 2010, Burton joined Azerbaijan Premier League outfit Gabala under the management of Tony Adams signing a two-year contract.
 After two years and 15 goals in the 50 league games, Burton left Gabala at the end of the 2011–12 season.

 Gillingham

 On 7 August 2012, Burton signed a one-year deal at League Two club Gillingham, turning down the offer of a deal at an unnamed League One side.
 He made his debut for Gillingham on 18 August 2012 in 3–1 win over Bradford City.
 He scored his first goal for the club on 25 August in a 2–1 win away to Dagenham & Redbridge.
-Burton was not offered an extension to his contract and left the club.
+While with the Gills Burton scored 13 goals in all competitions and won the League Two title, but was not offered an extension to his contract and left the club.